-- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (3) The employer acknowledges that employees may have significant relationships outside of those specified in sub-clause (c) (i) and (ii) and therefore would consider an application for bereavement leave in those circumstances.
-The amount of any bereavement leave would be at the discretion of the employer. - (d) Paid Leave Entitlement - (i) In the event of the death of a member of the employee's immediate family or household, an employee is to be granted bereavement leave upon application being made to, and approved by, the employer without loss of pay or entitlement to continuous service for a period of up to ten days on each occasion, with the discretion of the employer to grant additional paid leave. - (ii) Bereavement leave may be taken in more than one period but is not to exceed the amount specified in this sub-clause and must be taken within three months of the death of the person to whom the employee has a significant relationship.
+(A) have a relationship as a couple; and

+- (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an ex-nuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, brother-in-law, sister-in-law, son-in-law or daughter-in-law of the employee or employee's spouse. - (3) The employer acknowledges that employees may have significant relationships outside of those specified in (iii) and (iv) of this subclause and therefore would consider an application for compassionate and/or bereavement leave in those circumstances.
+The amount of any compassionate and/or bereavement leave under this sub-clause is at the discretion of the employer. - (iii) 'Personal Leave Year' is as specified in Part IX Clause 3(j) of this Award.